-Note About Hepatitis B and Titers: In hospital and medical workers who must get Hepatitis B vaccines, even after vaccination, some will be non-responders and show no antibodies at all despite the fact that they were vaccinated.
+Note About Hepatitis B Testing: Some infants, children, teens, college students, hospital and medical workers and adults who get a Hepatitis B vaccine may be non-responders and show NO antibodies at all despite, the fact that they were vaccinated.

 - A titer refers to the strength or concentration of a substance in a solution.

-- Testing antibody titers is done through a blood test that can identify the presence of antibodies induced by vaccinations.
+- Testing antibodies is done through a blood test that can identify the presence of antibodies induced by vaccinations.

 - If the levels are satisfactory, the person is considered by governmental and medical authorities to have enough of a “protective antibody”.
 This means that they are considered to be “sufficiently immune to the disease” in terms of antibody production.